ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 to do the steps in this section via `kubectl` and the command line.
 Please see the Kasten K10 documentation for how to do this.

-Browse to the "Policies" page and click "Create New Policy":
+Go to the "Policies" page and click "Create New Policy":

 ![CreatePolicy](/images/docs/operations/backups/image1.png)